pydio/pydio-core/core/src/plugins/log.sql/README.txt

 // AT THE MOMENT THE REMOTE_IP IS STORED AS IS IN THE DB

-This file is part of the AjaXplorer distribution.
+This file is part of the Pydio distribution.

 Contribution by Mosen : greetings!